NithinKuruba/wfs-app/README.md

 ### Working with application

+- After installation, MySQL database will be available for connections and it can be found in docker compose logs

 - Application can be accessed at http://localhost:3080

-- Use MySQL workbench to query the database
+- Use MySQL workbench to login and query the database.
+The credentials are provided in the .env file under wfs-api

 - The number of API hits is stored in analytics database and auditlog table.
 Below are the queries